April 16,2020

 Tathagata Basak (ISU)

 This talk will probably mostly be a gentle introduction to a structure known as vertex algebras that show up in representation theory, mathematical physics… We shall try to give the basic definitions and some examples.
 A vertex algebra V has infinitely many products indexed by integers.
 The zero-th product defines a Lie algebra structure on certain sub-quotients of V. One can construct a vertex algebra V_M from an even self-dual lattice M. If L is the even self-dual Lorentzian lattice of dimension 26, then V_L lets us construct interesting infinite dimensional Lie algebras with beautiful denominator formulas and connections to sporadic simple groups.
 The lattice L is the root lattice of this Lie algebra.
-This talk will be largely independent of the previous talks and will be rather impressionistic.
-We will not assume any background on Vertex algebras.

 February 27, 2020